CraftYourTown/cyt-wiki/cyt-towny/content/craftyourgadgets.md

 # CraftYourGadgets

 {% hint style="info" %}
-In-Game Command: **/warp Trading** or **/cyg**
+In-Game Command: **/cyg**
 {% endhint %}

 ### **What is CraftYourGadgets?**

 CraftYourGadgets, or CYG, is a new custom-made plugin that we're excited to be showcasing here on CYT.
-The purpose of CYG is to offer a more enhanced multiplayer experience by offering a range of tools, machines and items that benefit any play-style.
+The purpose of CYG is to offer a more enhanced multiplayer experience by offering a range of tools, machines, and items that benefit any play style.
 Whilst the list of currently available items is short, we have plans and the capability to mold CYG into something special.

 ### What does CYG add?

-There are a few categories to CYG that makes it easier to understand and learn, listed below are the different categories, their items and what they do.
+There are a few categories of CYG items that makes it easier to understand and learn.
+Listed below are the different categories, their items, and what they do.

 <details>

 <summary>CYG Items</summary>

-* **Infused Magnet** - Draw in items that are within a radius
+* **Infused Magnet** - Draw in items that are within a 10-block radius
 * **Tape Measure** - Set an anchor point and click elsewhere to check the distance
-* **Wind Staff** - Right click to launch yourself into that direction, uses hunger.
+* **Wind Staff** - Right-click to launch yourself in the direction you are looking.
+Uses hunger.
-* **Portable Crafter/Ender Chest/Dust Bin** - Right click to open these in your inventory via an item.
+* **Portable Crafter/Ender Chest/Dust Bin** - Right-click to open these in your inventory via an item.
 * **Magic Zombie Pills** - Use these to cure Zombie Villagers faster and more efficiently.
-* **Soul Binder** - An item that is used in an Auto Enchanter with any tool/armour to make it Soulbound (stays on the player after death). _COMING SOON_
+* **Soul Binder** - Used in an Auto Enchanter with any tool/armour to make it Soulbound (stays on the player after death). _COMING SOON_
-* **Golden Lasso** - An item that is used to capture mobs and replace them .
+* **Golden Lasso** - Used to capture mobs and replace them.
-* **Biome Changer** - An item that is used to change the biome of a chunk.
+* **Biome Changer** - Used to change the biome of a chunk.
 * [**Skin Remover**](skins.md) - An item that is used to remove a Skin from an item.
 * **V10 Tag** - A tag that symbolises your involvement of V10.